YessyLee/yessy-react-portfolio/README.md

 # Welcome to my First React.js Profile Page

 ## Overview
-Decided to a create a new profile site using React.js in time for showcase at the She Codes Plus Showcase on 18 April 2023
+Decided to a create a new profile site using React.js in time for the She Codes Plus Showcase on 18 April 2023.
+I hope you like my new profile page, any feedback are welcome 💜

-## Link:
+## Link
 - My live website: https://yessy-lee.netlify.app/

-## Theme:
+## Theme
-- Simple dark and purple theme to showcase my versatility in design for both dark and light themes
+- Simple dark and purple theme to showcase my versatility in designing for both dark and light themes webpage
-- Purple is my favourite colour, I have implemented light purple on my first profile webpage using pure html/CSS, so would like to show something different that are still incorporating purple theme.
+- Purple is my favourite colour, I have implemented light purple on my first profile webpage using pure html/CSS, so would like to show something different that are still incorporating the vibrant purple colours.

-## Library and extensions:
+## Library and extensions

-- Build using React, Javascript, TailwindCSS, html/CSS
+- Built using React, Javascript, HTML
+- Styled with TailwindCSS, HTML/CSS
 - Extensions: uuid, react-scroll, react-icons, react-typed, formspree

 ## Work in Progress